aspose-total/Aspose.Total-Products/total/en/java/conversion/dot-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOT to XLTM via Java or Online App" h2="On Premise Java API to convert DOT to XLTM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Using [Aspose.Total for Java](https://products.aspose.com/total/java/), you can easily convert DOT to XLTM in two simple steps.
+Aspose.Total for Java is a comprehensive suite of feature-rich document manipulation and conversion APIs that can be used to export DOT to HTML.

+The first step is to use [Aspose.Words for Java](https://products.aspose.com/words/java/), a powerful document manipulation API, to export DOT to HTML.
+Aspose.Words for Java provides a wide range of features to manipulate documents of various formats, including DOT.
+It can be used to convert DOT to HTML with just a few lines of code.

+The second step is to use [Aspose.Cells for Java](https://products.aspose.com/cells/java/), a powerful spreadsheet manipulation API, to convert HTML to XLTM.
+Aspose.Cells for Java provides a wide range of features to manipulate spreadsheets of various formats, including XLTM.
+It can be used to convert HTML to XLTM with just a few lines of code.

- Converting DOT to XLTM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTM.
+By using Aspose.Total for Java, you can easily convert DOT to XLTM in two simple steps.
+Aspose.Words for Java can be used to export DOT to HTML, and Aspose.Cells for Java can be used to convert HTML to XLTM.
+With just a few lines of code, you can quickly and easily convert DOT to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}